Super returns inch towards double digits for CY24 despite flat October

 October saw declines in both shares and bonds as markets dialled back expectations of rate cuts by the US Federal Reserve following “stronger than expected” economic data.

-“At its most recent meeting in November, the Fed followed up its September 0.5 per cent interest rate cut with a less aggressive reduction of 0.25 per cent, bringing the target range to 4.5 per cent - 4.75 per cent,” Mohankumar explained.
+“At its most recent meeting in November, the Fed followed up its September 0.5 per cent interest rate cut with a less aggressive reduction of 0.25 per cent, bringing the target range to 4.5 per cent – 4.75 per cent,” Mohankumar said.

 “Also weighing on markets during the month was uncertainty leading up to the US presidential election, which we now of course know the result of.”